 Data and methodology

 The data we used are from Kenneth R. French’s Data Library.
 The horizon of the data is from July 1963 to May 2019.
-We used the five factors constructed by value-weighted portfolios same as those used in Fama and French’s 1994 paper, and value-weighted returns of portfolios cut by market capitalization (size portfolios).
-The data library provided three kinds of size cuts: cut into three portfolios with NYSE market equity (ME) breakpoints of bottom 30%, middle 40% and top 30%, cut into five portfolios by quintiles and cut into ten portfolios by deciles.
+We used the five factors constructed by value-weighted portfolios same as those used in Fama and French [1994], and weighted returns of portfolios grouped by market capitalization (size portfolios).
+The data library provids three kinds of size grouping: cut into three portfolios with NYSE market equity (ME) breakpoints of bottom 30%, middle 40% and top 30%, quintile cut and decile cut.

-To study the effectiveness of Fama and French’s time-series five factor model over the history, we replicated the model with time-series OLS regressions using both daily data and monthly data on a rolling window basis: with daily data we used a half-year rolling window (126 data points), and with monthly data we used a 10-year rolling window (120 data points).
+To study the fitness of Fama and French five factor model over nearly sixty years’ historical data, we replicated the model with time-series OLS regressions using both daily data and monthly data on a rolling window basis: with daily data we used a half-year rolling window (126 data points), and with monthly data we used a 10-year rolling window (120 data points).

-We also explored the correlation between the five factors from two perspective: one is to see how those factors explain each other with time-series OLS regression of each factor on the rest four, and the other one is to observe the Pearson correlations between the factors along time with rolling windows same as the replication regressions.
+We also explored the correlations between the five factors from two perspective: one is to see how those factors explain each other by doing time-series OLS regression for each factor with the rest four, and the other one is to look at the Pearson correlations of those factors along time rolling windows.

-Finally we looked at the each of the factors explanatory power in the history from their statistical significance in the rolling-window OLS regressions from our model replication work.
+Finally, we looked at the explanatory power for each of the factors in the history from their statistical significance in the rolling-window OLS regressions from our model replication work.

 The daily return and volatility by ME